Deep Late-Time Observations of the Supernova Impostors SN 1954J and SN 1961V: Summary

 Our DUSTY models favor relatively low temperatures of 5000 - 7000 K for both stars, so at least the observed stars cannot use a hot temperature to conceal a luminosity comparable to the progenitor.
 There is some room to have a hot companion, although not one as luminous as the progenitor.
 Particularly for very hot stars (Wolf-Rayet) stars, it also important to remember that stellar atmosphere models greatly underestimate the optical luminosities because they do not include reprocessing of the UV radiation by the stellar wind into optical emission and emission lines (see, e.g., \citeauthor{groh_fundamental_2013} \citeyear{groh_fundamental_2013}).
 It is marginally possible to have the hot companion suggested by \citet{humphreys_tale_2017} for SN 1954J.
 HST observations at shorter wavelengths would easily constrain these possibilities.

 The H$\alpha$ emission lines still seem a relatively compelling reason for the association of these stars with the transients.
+However, in the case of SN 1954J, \citet{humphreys_tale_2017} argue against the H$\alpha$ emission arising from ejecta produced in the transient.
+They instead require a hot companion star with a dense stellar wind (see section 4.4 of their paper).
 The apparent lack of evolution, at least in the case of SN 1954J, and the lack of any obvious source of of ionizing photons suggests that the line emitting material may not be associated with the observed transients.
 Instead, it could be material ejected in some earlier event that was then photoionized in 1954 or 1961.
 By placing the material further away, the evolution is slowed and it is easier to have long recombination times.
 For example, a solar mass of material at $R \sim 1/3$ pc in a thin shell ($\Delta = 0.1$) can produce roughly $L_{H\alpha} \simeq 10^{36}$ erg/s with a recombination time of about 200 years.
 At 1000 km/s, the shell would have been ejected $\sim$ 300 years ago.
 Shells, on smaller scales, quickly require a source of ionizing photons because the recombination times become shorter.
+We also found that the wind scenario considered by \citet{humphreys_tale_2017} also requires the present day stars to be much less luminous than the progenitors, independent of the dust properties.

 This appears to leave only the options of survivors that are intrinsically less luminous than their progenitors, or that these stars are not the survivors.
 While we have not explicitly carried out the full calculations, it seems clear that we would reach the same conclusions for any of the historical progenitor candidates.
 Continued monitoring of both the broad band fluxes and the emission lines should steadily strengthen these conclusions.